Jubilee Insurance

 This protects you against any claims made by your former or current employees.
 Claims that would sue you or your business for an allegedly employment infraction (racism, malpractices, etc.)

-This policy provides two options: Commercial Auto or HNO.
-If your business owns shuttles or transportation vehicles for customers or employees, you should select Commercial Auto.
-HNO is the option if your business rents or leases non-owned (not owned by your business or affiliation) transportation for customer or employee transportation.
-This protects you from any potential liabilities incurred during vehicle use.
+Under this coverage there are two options: Commercial Auto or HNO.
+Commercial Auto is the option if your business owns the shuttles or transportation vehicles for either customers or your employees.
+HNO is the option if your business hires/rents non-owned (not owned by your business or affiliation) transportation for transportation of customer or employees.
+This covers you from any potential liabilities caused during the use of the vehicle.

-Only select insurance policies provide this coverage.
-The following options are available for addition: Docks, Pilings, Gangways, Electrical and Utility hookups, Bulkheads if scheduled, Dock Boxes, Power Pedestals, and a variety of other structural and functional dock and pier components.
-This liability coverage will cover the following types of damages: Collapse due to the weight of ice, snow, or sleet, wind wave wash – damage caused by wind-driven waves associated with storms, hurricanes, and other similar catastrophes.
-Due to the vulnerability of such structures, however, flooding is typically not covered by insurance.
+Only selective insurances offer this coverage.
+The following are the options that can be added: Docks, Pilings, Gangways, Electrical and Utility hookups, Bulkheads if scheduled, Dock Boxes, Power Pedestals, and variety of other structural and functional aspects of the docks and piers.
+This liability coverage will cover any damages that are caused as follows: collapse due to the weight of ice, snow, or sleet, wind wave wash – damage due to wind driven waves typically associated with storms, hurricanes, or other similar calamities.
+Flooding however is not covered with most insurances due to the exposure of such structures.

-The Liability portion of this coverage protects your business from lawsuits filed by customers or affected parties and helps you pay for legal defense and reimbursements on their behalf.
-This coverage’s Maintenance and Service portion helps you pay for repairs, medical care, legal defense fees, state compliance penalties, property damage, and vandalism.
-Pool services may include, but are not limited to, cleaning pool filters, vacuuming, cleaning floats, heater repair, chlorine ratio enhancements (depending on the pool), salinity (depending on the pool), underwater lights, underwater speakers and utilities, and underwater hydro-flow machines.
+The Liability part of this coverage protects your business against the lawsuits from the customers or affected party and helps you pay for legal defense, and any reimbursements to the affected party on your behalf.
+Maintenance and Service part of this coverage helps you pay for any repairs, medical care, legal defense fees, penalties by the state for compliance, property damage, and vandalism.
+Service aspects for pools might include but are not limited to cleaning pool filters, vacuuming, cleaning floats, heater repair, chlorine ratio enhancements (pool dependent), salinity (pool dependent), underwater lights, underwater speakers and utilities, underwater hydro-flow machines, and several others.

-The most prevalent hazards in restaurants include, but are not limited to, fire, smoke, spoilage, cooking accidents, and food poisoning.
-The liability portion of this coverage will protect you from lawsuits and cover any medical or property damage claims resulting from inadequate maintenance, objects placed in a manner that creates a tripping hazard and resulting fall injury.
-The breakdown of equipment will include malfunctioning freezers, dishwashers, air conditioners, and other kitchen appliances.
-Food contamination will cover replacement costs and food poisoning claims due to spoilage – power outages that could lead to defrosting, or other factors that destabilize food (policy dependent – please consult with a Jubilee Expert).
+Most common type of hazards for restaurants includes but are not limited to fire, smoke, spoilage, cooking mishaps, and food poisoning.
+The liability part of this coverage will protect you against the lawsuits and cover any medical or property damage claims due to the poor maintenance, objects placed in manner that causes a tripping hazard, leading to fall injury.
+The equipment breakdown will cover breakdown of any freezers, dishwashers, air conditioners, and other cooking electricals.
+Food contamination will cover against replacement costs and food poisoning claims due to the spoilage – power outages which could lead to defrosting, or other destabilizing food factors (policy dependent – please discuss with a Jubilee Expert).

 Umbrella gives you excess liability coverage.
-It provides additional coverage on top of your general liability policy, allowing you to pay for costs that may exceed the policy’s limits.
-Depending on your policy selection, umbrella coverage limits range from $1 million to $15 million for small to mid-sized businesses and higher for other policies.
+It provides your business with additional coverage on top of your general liability policy to give you extra cushion to pay for the costs that might exceed the policy limits.
+Umbrella coverage limits range from $1 million to $15 million for small to mid-range industries and higher range for other policies dependent on the selection of your choice.

-This coverage has a limited scope, but it does protect you against claims and damages resulting from the bed bug infestation at your business.
-Due to the constant flow of travelers, these pesky insects may be left behind unknowingly.
-Bed bugs spread at an exponential rate, and within a couple of days, you may receive multiple complaints from guests about an infestation in their rooms.
-Generally speaking, if this situation occurs on your property, you are required to take immediate action, such as isolating all infected rooms and contacting local pest control.
-This will not only prevent you from earning money for the duration, but it will also cost you a great deal for the pest control service.
-In addition, you are responsible for handling customer claims if they sue your business for this incident.
-Examples of such occurrences in 2020 include the following: A customer was awarded a $200,000 settlement as a result of the bed bug bites she suffered during her three-night stay.
-Another customer received 100 bites while staying in a hotel in the Indianapolis area and was awarded $850,000 in damages.
-She lodged a complaint with the hotel’s management, but their response did not help resolve the issue.
-She was able to cover the recovery-related hospital expenses she incurred.
-Another customer received a $1.5 million settlement for permanent scarring from bed bug bites and mental trauma from having to discard all his personal belongings due to bed bug infestation.
-This coverage is essential for your business.
-Regardless of how upscale your maintenance may be, nobody is safe from these bed bug.
+The scope of this coverage is limited but does cover you against the claims and damages due to the bed bug infestation at your business.
+Due to constant flow of customers who are traveling might unknowingly leave these pesky bugs behind.
+Bed bugs spread at an exponential rate and in a day or two you might see several complaints from your customers about the bed bug infestation in their rooms.
+According to the most city guidelines if this scenario occurs at your premise, you must immediately take actions such as isolating all the infected rooms and immediately contact local pest control.
+This will not only shut down your income for the duration but also cost you heavily for the service rendered by the pest control company.
+Plus, you must take care of the customer claims if they file a lawsuit against your business for this mishap.
+Some examples of such incidents during 2020 are as follows: a customer won $200,000 settlement due to the bed bug bites the customer had to sustain over three nights of stay.
+Another customer won a settlement of $850,000 due to 100 bites after staying in a hotel in the Indianapolis area.
+She complained to the hotel management, but the actions taken didn’t help resolve the situation.
+She was able to provide major hospital expenses she incurred for the recovery.
+Another customer won a settlement of $1.5 million dollars due to permanent scaring from the beg bug bites and mental trauma where he had to dispose of all his personal belongings due to infestation of the bed bugs.
+This is a must have coverage for your business.
+No matter how upscaled your maintenance might be no one is safe from this bed bug bastards.

-It is extremely common for companies to use electronic data on customers and employees for record keeping and billing purposes.
-This indicates that all of this information is digital and accessible via the internet and servers.
-Any data accessible via the internet is susceptible to cyberattacks.
-Cybercrime is becoming increasingly prevalent because it offers the highest pay with the lowest risk for cybercriminals.
-Some of the costs associated with risks include the following: data recovery fees, legal fees, media mitigation, crisis management, regulatory fines if employee or client data is exposed, defamation in some cases resulting in mental trauma, and a variety of other scenarios depending on the claims.
-All of the above can result in insolvency or business loss, which is covered by cyber liability insurance.
+It is very common for businesses to use some form of electronic data on customers and employees for record keeping and billing information.
+This means that all this data is digital and accessible through internet and servers.
+Any data that is accessible through internet is prone to cyberattacks.
+Cybercrime is becoming incredibly common as it is the highest pay low risk for cyber criminals.
+Some of the risks cost includes the following: data recovery fees, legal fees, media mitigation, crisis management, regulatory fines if data of your employee or client is exposed, defamation in some cases leading to mental trauma, and several other unique scenarios depending on the claims.
+All the above can cause bankruptcy or loss of business which is covered by cyber liability coverage.

-This addresses your legal obligation as an employer under state workers’ compensation laws.
-Medical treatment due to injuries and indemnity payments for employees rendered disabled by work-related incidents are covered, as is legal liability coverage.
-In addition, it covers illness and accidents.
-For instance, bodily injury caused by a disease contracted during employment, including death, that is caused or exacerbated by working conditions.
+This covers your statutory liability as an employer under state workers compensation laws.
+Medical treatment due to injuries and indemnity payments for your employees disabled by work-related incidents, liability coverage for legal suits is covered.
+It also covers disease and accidents.
+For example, bodily injury due to disease contracted during employment, including resulting death, caused or aggravated by employment conditions.

-OmissionIt is also referred to as professional liability, and it protects your company from lawsuits arising from your negligence in providing proper service or maintenance.
+Also known as professional liability, protects your business from lawsuits that arise from your negligence in rendering proper service or maintenance.

 The structural components and the functional bases of each building for your business will have its appropriate coverage.
 Your property coverage is determined by various factors including but not limited to the materials used in building and roofing.
 Whether your building is fire resistive, inclusion or exclusion of fire safeguards – sprinklers, self-extinguishers, central or local fire, burglar alarms.
 Any property damage due to not at fault incidents are covered excluding natural disasters.
 Natural disasters must be separately added for extra coverage which could include Flood, Earthquakes, or Volcanoes.The following are also covered under this policy: any damage sustained by your business including loss of property or income and extra expense for either 12, 18 or 24 months, guest’s property on premises, accounts receivable, credit card slips, accidental discharge of fire suppression systems or water systems, outdoor signs, canopies, fences, elevators, escalators, landscaping, increased cost of construction due to ordinance of law, or similar aspects.